codddarrr/stashapp-plugins-repo/plugins/floating-scene-player/README.md

 ## Configuration

-The plugin offers two customization settings accessible in **Settings → Plugins → Floating Scene Player**:
+The plugin offers several customization settings accessible in **Settings → Plugins → Floating Scene Player**:

+### Use UI Theme Colors
+Apply your current Stash UI theme colors to the player (default: **enabled**).
+When enabled, the player will automatically match your Stash interface theme.

+### Enable Hover Autoplay
+Auto-play video preview when hovering over thumbnails (default: **disabled**).
+When enabled, hovering over a scene thumbnail for 500ms will load it in the floating player.
+Only works when the player is visible.

+### Keep Player Open Across Pages
+Player stays open when navigating between pages (default: **disabled**).
+When enabled, the player and its current video persist as you browse different Stash pages, allowing you to watch while performing other tasks like scanning or tagging.

 ### Custom Button CSS
 Apply additional CSS styling to the launch button.
 The custom CSS is appended to the base button styles.